 When the Blink XT wireless security camera debuted, we praised it for its low price, ease of use and free cloud storage.
 Since then, Amazon acquired the company, which has come out with a successor: the Blink XT2.
-This camera, which now works both indoors and out, costs less than $100, has full 1080p resolution and double the battery life of its predecessor.
-While it lacks several features found in other security cameras, the Blink XT2 is the best home security camera for the outdoors for less than $100.

 Unlike most security cameras, which have circular designs, the XT2 is square, with rounded edges.
 At 2.8 x 2.8 x 1.4 inches, it's about the size of a coaster and should be pretty inconspicuous wherever you decide to mount it.
 The XT2's Blink Sync module, needed to connect the camera to your Wi-Fi network, is roughly the same size and shape.